apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 1. Scanner reads chunks and compares it to the checksums in RocksDB.
 2. Scanner updates Merkle tree to match the current contents of the disk.
 It does not update RocksDB.
    - Update Merkle tree checksums in a rolling fashion per chunk and block as scanning progresses.
-   - Note: The checksums recorded in the RocksDB are immutable and cannot be updated at any point in time.
+   - **Note**: The checksums recorded in RocksDB are immutable and cannot be updated at any point in time.
+Only new chunks and their checksums can be added as part of reconciliation.
 3. If scanner detects local corruption (RocksDB hash does not match hash calculated from disk), marks container unhealthy and sends an incremental container report to SCM with its calculated container hash.
     - The Merkle Tree is still updated to reflect the current contents of the disk in this case.